w4bo/AA2526-unibo-mldm/slides/00-introduction.md

 - *Short questions*: before/after each lecture
 - *Longer questions*: send an email to book an appointment

-If you need help for coding and labs, *you can ask me and the designed tutor*
+If you need help with coding and labs, *you can ask me and the designated tutor*

 - Remember, "I do not know how to code" is not a valid excuse!